You will need

 Adjust the oven rack to one setting below the middle and preheat to 150°C.

 Build a platform in a roasting pan with onions and garlic.
 Place the meat on this vegetable base.
 Mix the Liquid Beef Stock with the water and pour in on the side.
 Cut a generous length of baking paper and wet it under the cold tap.
-Drape the paper over the meat and tuck it in around the pan.
-Place lamb shoulder in the oven for 4 hours or until very tender and pulling away from the bones.
+Drape the paper over the meat and tuck it in around the outside of the pan.
+Place lamb in the oven for 4 hours or until very tender and pulling away from the bones.

-Lift the shoulder out of the pan, while still luke warm pull the meat from the bone, flake and place in a medium size mixing bowl.
+Lift the shoulder out of the pan, while still luke warm pull the meat from the bone, flake and place meat in a medium size mixing bowl.
 Strain the stock from the roasting pan.
 Discard the solids.
 Spoon excess fat from the stock and pour stock over the meat.